 But what do you do with a kid who’s throwing a fit about being the shortest person in the car?
 Or whose world is ending because they can’t find their favorite Hot Wheels car?
 Or whose bananas got broken instead of sliced?
 These aren’t fits of manipulation.
 They’re the emotional explosions of humans who haven’t yet learned how to cope with the world not being the way they imagine it should be.

-Some may go the punishment route, but I’ve never felt that punishing a child for being emotionally out of control really makes sense.
-They’re not doing it on purpose.
-Taking a “time out” to calm down can be helpful and appropriate.
-But it’s hard to implement that without turning it into a punishment, especially when the parenting superpowers aren’t working and the wailing really does start to bring out the edge in your voice.
+Logic rarely works on irrational outbursts.
+Compassion and humor sometimes help, but not always.
+And I’ve never felt that punishing a child for being emotionally out of control really makes sense since they’re not doing it on purpose.
+Taking a “time out” to calm down can be helpful and appropriate, but it’s hard to implement that without turning it into a punishment.

-For our kids, I developed a Tragedy Scale—a 1 through 10 system to help gauge how fit-worthy a situation really is.
-A 1 would be something mildly disappointing, and a 10 would be something legitimately devastating, where it really would seem like their world was ending.
+The Tragedy Scale is a 1 through 10 system to help a child gauge how fit-worthy a situation really is.
+The scale goes from 1 (something mildly disappointing), and increases in severity to a 10, (something legitimately devastating where it really would feel like their world was ending).
+We explained the idea to the kids and consulted about examples for each number.

 Your kid’s Tragedy Scale might look different, but here’s what we came up with for ours: